jeffgore00/jg_ts_react_node_project_skeleton/README.md

 }
 ```

-### Arbitrary
+### Arbitrary Metadata

-To add arbitrary metadata to a log, pass a second argument in the form of an object (values that are themselves objects will be stringified):
+To add arbitrary metadata to a log, pass a second argument in the form of an object:

 ```ts
 logger.info('Fetched current ship from Star Wars API', {